 Consciousness separates us.
 Whether we like it or not thinking separates humanity as we know it from the rest of the world, from nature.
 We humans left nature behind when we invented agriculture and stopped being nomads.
 We can't go back.
-We love to immerse ourselves in nature, but we do it in controlled settings like parks, or we venture into what's left of the real wilds well equipped with the latest wilderness survival gear.
+We love to immerse ourselves in nature, but we do it in controlled settings like parks, or we venture into what's left of the real wilds well equipped with the latest wilderness survive in comfort technology.
 Our technology has become part of us and it will never go away, no matter how much the luddites among us think they wish it would.
 Anyone who thinks that way is not thinking it through.
-The only thing that displaces technology is newer better technology.
+The only thing that displaces technology is newer better technology, have you noticed?

 The role of thinking in these stories.
 Leela creatively rewrites what I write consciously.
-I am not an artist of any kind, even though my words may make it sound that way.
+I am not the artist here, though my words may make it sound that way.
 The artist of these stories is the artist of my life: Leela.
+Someone might say that's how it is for all genuine artists: the artist is just a channel for divine inspiration.
+But I don't know about other people, so I wouldn't say that.
+I do know that my artistic job is to surrender to Leela.
 The more I surrender the harder it is for me to tell us apart.
 But it's clear to me I could never do this on my own.
 She and I work back and forth.
 I'll write something, and I can be more or less off target, but I'm always off target.
 Leela works with me to get to the truth using muscle testing.
 Sometimes I get it quickly.
 Other times it's a long exhausting process.
 In both cases Leela shows me how far off base my original fluency drill was.
 Her improvements are often unintuitive.
 Her style is not the way I'm used to writing.
 Short hemingwayesque sentences.
 That's not my style.
 I'm often conflicted about them.
 I have to read her text a few times before I get it.
-Leela is endlessly patient with her devoted student.